Asynchronous RL#

 AReaL natively supports asynchronous RL training, enabling overlapped rollout generation and model training on disaggregated GPUs.
 This architecture maximizes GPU utilization by running inference and training concurrently.

 Note: This guide applies to all algorithms when asynchronous training is enabled (i.e., rollout.max_head_offpolicyness > 0).
+Setting rollout.max_head_offpolicyness=0 reverts AReaL to synchronous RL.
+The synchronous setting is useful for debugging but is typically 2x slower than asynchronous training.

 Overview#